sklintyg/rehabstod/devops/openshift/INSTALL.md

 ##### 2.3.1 Clone the repository

 Clone repository and switch to the release branch specified in the release notes.
-Substitute `<name>` below with the actual release name, such as `2018-3`.
+Substitute `<name>` below with the actual release name, such as `2018-4`.

-**NOTE!!!!** For release of Rehabstöd 1.7 in nov 2018, the release-branch in git was named _release/2018-3_. **NOTE!!**

     > git clone https://github.com/sklintyg/rehabstod.git
     > git checkout release/<name>